AlishaKK/RAG/README.md

 - **Library** stores knowledge.
 - **Robot** remembers your questions and answers them by searching the library.

-If you’d like, I can help you write the code step by step!
-Would you like to try coding this? 😊
 ### **Key Components of RAG**

 1. **Retrieval System**